hevnsnt/Awesome_Incident_Response/README.md

 ### 4. Conduct regular security assessments:

 Regular security assessments can help identify vulnerabilities in your systems before they are exploited.
 This can include regular penetration testing, vulnerability scans, and security audits.
+At the least, Vulnerability Scanning should happen monthly, with each asset on your network being scanned at least once every quarter.
+Penetration testing should occur at least yearly.

 ### 5. Train employees: